NoraCodes/nora.codes/content/tutorial/A-Gentle-Introduction-To-Practical-Types.md

 > **Sidebar: Representing Infinite Types in Real Computers**

 > The property just described actually causes the Rust compiler (which sadly must exist in the real world) to reject this type as invalid, because it cannot generate a representation that would fit into a computer's memory.
 Because each node contains all subsequent nodes, and because one of the things that makes Rust programs fast is that values are, by default, allocated all at once, the compiler would have to ask the computer to allocate the _maximum number of nodes that could ever exist_.
 Since we didn't introduce any limit to the number of nodes, that would require an infinite amount of memory.
-This is where _indirection_ via pointers comes in; see [the Rust Book](https://doc.rust-lang.org/book/second-edition/ch15-01-box.html) for more info.
+This is where _indirection_ via pointers comes in; see the Rust Book[^rustbook] for more info.
 >
 > Any programming language that puts values on the stack by default will have this problem; for instance, C and Rust will require explicit indirection, while e.g. Python and Java do it for you, at a bit of a speed cost.
 >